American Sign Language (ASL)

 The ASL Studies certificate from UW recognizes basic or beginning ASL skills and foundational knowledge of Deaf Culture.
 The ASL Studies Certificate is not designed to meet educational requirements for any specific professional license or certification.
 It does not prepare or entitle a student or recipient for any certification or licensure from any state or national associations, agencies, or governmental bodies.
 It does not indicate ASL proficiency and does not relate to a professional endorsement for services as an interpreter.

-Professor signing in class
+Teacher signing to class

 The ASL classroom at the University of Wyoming is a full immersion environment.
 This means that silent classrooms are employed and students are fully immersed in learning and using visual language.